NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 *Above notes are before I implemented this approach (and then went back to trying to inverse and do per tick transform updates only).
 This approach is better for just drawing the bones as is from the BVH data, as oppose to trying to modify them also (using IK).*

-##### Alternate Approach
+##### Alternate Approach (Pseudo Immediate Mode approach)

-In hindsight I should of implemented this approach first, as it what all the BVH Loaders / Projects i've seen do to render the joints as bones, typically using Immediate Mode (Legacy) OpenGL.
+In hindsight I should of implemented this approach first, as it what all the BVH Loaders / Projects i've seen do to render the joints as bones, typically using Immediate Mode (Legacy) OpenGL with the matrix stack (however I do without a stack using recursion).
 The sample code also follows this approach as follows :

 Starting from the root joint and an identity matrix we get the joints translation and apply it to the matrix, we get the joints rotation and apply it to the matrix, then for each of the joints children, we do a recursive call to this function passing the current matrix (cumulative transforms).
 We need to check if we have the root joint passed if so the translation comes from the channel / motion data, else the translation comes from the joint offset.
 The rotation data comes from the joint channel data regardless of course.